anthony2727/vagrant-standard/README.md

 ## What is inside?

 This repository contains provisioners ready to provide a rich web development environement.
-At the moment, the provision is provided using SHELL as our provisioner tool.
+At the moment, the provision is provided using SHELL as our provisioning tool.
 Later, I will be implementing a better solution using Ruby and Chef.

 **PROVISIONERS**